 - Delivery of information must be age-appropriate, particularly in the paediatric and AYA setting.
-Involvement of an Adolescent and Young Adult (AYA) Nurse Specialist or other appropriate team member should be considered [26] - Factors such as ethnicity, sexual orientation, gender identity, personal/sexual history, relationship status and religious or cultural beliefs about reproduction, masturbation and/or assisted reproductive technologies should be considered and attended to with sensitivity in any discussions around fertility - The person may or may not want their partner and/or family/whanau, or in the case of children and AYA, their parent/caregiver, to be present for and contribute to discussions regarding fertility risk and options - Where language may be a barrier to full communication and understanding, the assistance of an interpreter should be sought with consideration given to the gender of both parties - For younger people, having children may not be something they have previously considered - Peoples' feelings about future parenthood may change over time so it is important that the long-term consequences of fertility decisions made prior to treatment are emphasised [20, 27] - Decisions about fertility need to be made in the patient's best interest and not influenced by the healthcare provider's own interest or that of parents/partners/caregivers [9]
+Involvement of a Paediatric or AYA Nurse Specialist/Key worker or another appropriate team member should be considered [32] - Factors such as ethnicity, sexual orientation, gender identity, personal/sexual history, relationship status and religious or cultural beliefs about reproduction, masturbation and/or assisted reproductive technologies should be considered and attended to with sensitivity in any discussions around fertility

+- The person may or may not want their partner and/or whānau, or in the case of children and AYA, their parent/caregiver, to be present for and contribute to discussions regarding fertility risk and options - Discussions need to take place in a private and safe place.
+This will enable sensitive conversations that allow the young person to share their thoughts and feelings openly, free of pressure from others - It is important to respect some young people may need time to make their decision about these matters - Where language may be a barrier to full communication and understanding, the assistance of an interpreter should be sought with consideration given to the gender of both parties - For younger people, having children may not be something they have previously considered - Peoples' feelings about future parenthood may change over time so it is important that the long-term consequences of fertility decisions made prior to treatment are emphasised [21, 33] - Decisions about fertility need to be made in the patient's best interest and not influenced or diminished by the healthcare provider's own interest or that of parents/guardians/partners [9] - Trans and nonbinary people, especially if experiencing gender dysphoria, may have added challenges when considering and navigating fertility preservation.
+It is important for clinicians to be respectful and affirming of gender, using correct names, pronouns and to be aware of potential additional needs.
+Language used when discussing fertility information may be distressing so it is important to clarify and document where preferred terms for body parts differ from anatomical names.

-There are many reasons why people with cancer may decline available fertility preservation options, including [4, 16, 17, 20, 23, 24, 27-29]:
+There are many reasons why people with cancer may decline available fertility preservation options, including [4, 17, 18, 21, 24, 25, 32-35]

-- Believing that the risk of fertility damage from their treatment is low - Not understanding or absorbing information about fertility risks due to feeling overwhelmed by their diagnosis, receiving too much information in a short timeframe, or a lack of emphasis placed on fertility risks by health professionals - Placing future fertility/parenthood at a lower priority considering the diagnosis of a life-threatening illness
+- Believing that the risk of fertility damage from their treatment is low - Not understanding or absorbing information about fertility risks due to feeling overwhelmed by their diagnosis, receiving too much information in a short timeframe, or a lack of emphasis placed on fertility risks by health professionals - Placing future fertility/parenthood at a lower priority considering the diagnosis of a life-threatening illness - Being unwilling to delay the start of cancer treatment due to pursue fertility preservation - Feeling overwhelmed at the need for additional procedures related to fertility preservation - Concerns regarding the initial and ongoing costs associated with fertility preservation - Religious, cultural, or ethical concerns about fertility preservation methods - Being unable to provide a semen sample due to being too unwell or for other reasons (e.g. the embarrassment associated with discussing fertility and/or providing a sample)